silvercrypto888/platinum_ecosystem/airdrop/README.md

 This tutorial will cover very rudimentary snapshots (and possibly airdrop scripts later). _Disclaimer: This tool is still under active development, and some files are experimental._

-It is quite simple to take a snapshot of the top 20 holders of a token natively, by making a JSON request to the X1 RPC using Command Prompt.
-Getting more than the top 20 holders typically requires a significantly more advanced scripting or programming environment.
+It is relatively simple to take a snapshot of the top 20 holders of a token natively even using Command Prompt, by making a JSON request to the X1 RPC.
+Getting more than the top 20 holders typically requires a much more advanced scripting or programming environment.

-This tutorial includes optional but highly recommended Python code. _There are two sections in this tutorial, based on whether Python is installed or not._ The first section requires Python, and the second does not.
-This is to accomodate users with different levels of technical literacy.
+This tutorial includes optional but highly recommended Python code. _There are two sections in this tutorial, based on whether Python is installed or not.
+The first section requires Python, and the second does not._ This is to accomodate users with different levels of technical literacy.

-The first section of this tutorial requires Python and pandas to be installed.
-[Python can be installed here](https://www.python.org/downloads/).
+_The first section of this tutorial requires Python and pandas to be installed._ [Python can be installed here](https://www.python.org/downloads/).
 After that, enter `pip install pandas` in Command Prompt, to install pandas for Python.
 This tutorial will also include a variety of scripts (not an all-in-one program), to increase modularity and versatility for new devs.
 For example, not all users may be able to use all the scripts, they but could still find some of them useful.

 ## Systematic snapshot and airdrop (requires Python)